KaylynAshtonReddy/KaylynAshtonReddy_Online_Resume/README.md

-## KAylyn Ashton Reddy - Resume Site
+## Kaylyn Ashton Reddy - Resume Site

 This site which is hosted by GitHub is a website displays an informal resume to showcase my skills learned over my work history and to my online presence.